 How likely is it that you’ll get Lyme disease from a tick?

-According to the NHS website, the chance of catching Lyme disease from an individual tick ranges from roughly zero to 50 per cent.
+According to the NHS website, the chance of catching Lyme disease from an individual tick ranges from roughly zero to 50 percent.
 The risk of contracting Lyme disease from a tick bite depends on three factors: the tick species, where the tick came from, and how long it was biting you for.

 How long does a tick need to be attached to transmit Lyme disease?

 In most cases, the tick must be attached for 36 to 48 hours.
-Or even more before the Lyme disease bacterium can be transmitted.
+Or even more, before the Lyme disease bacterium can be transmitted.
 Most humans are infected through the bites of immature ticks called nymphs.
 Nymphs are tiny (less than 2 mm) and are difficult to see.
 They also feed during the spring and summer months.

 How long does a tick stay attached on you or your dog?

-The length of time a tick stays attached depends on the tick species, tick life stage and the host immunity.
+The length of time a tick stays attached depends on the tick species, tick life stage, and host immunity.
 It also depends on whether you do a daily tick check.
 Generally, if undisturbed, larvae remain attached and feeding for about 3 days.
 Nymphs for 3-4 days, and adult females for 7-10 days.